 Put the muffins together

-Then add another layer of the pumpkin mixture on top of the filling.
+Add another layer of the pumpkin mixture on top of the filling.

-Bake for 20-25 minutes, or until an inserted toothpick comes out clean.
+Transfer to the oven, and bake for 20-25 minutes, or until an inserted toothpick comes out clean.

 Let the muffins cool for 10-15 minutes, and then enjoy them warm.

-If the muffins appear to be baked through, then I’ll remove them from the oven and do the toothpick test.
+If the muffins appear to be baked through, I’ll remove them from the oven and do the toothpick test.
 Since you fill the muffin tins halfway up with the batter before adding the fillings, you’ll need to push the toothpick in deep.
 You can also look for a spot that doesn’t have the filling oozing out of it, too, as you might get a cleaner shot.

 If the toothpick comes out with batter on it, it needs to bake a little more.